 Become a kitchen implement

-, I did not think
+in 2 descriptive paragraphs, I did not think

 butcher knife or frying pan,